Prologue: Inner Voice

 ::Science Lab 2, USS Themyscira::

-Terri watched impatiently as myriads of mathematical models and equations rolled across the holographic screen before her.
+Terri watched impatiently as myriads of mathematical models and equations rolled across the holographic screen in front of her.
 When the computer finally finished the latest round of calculation, it flashed the same message as it had done the last dozen times: Failure to Achieve Stability Threshold.

 "Ugh!"
-Grunted the short-haired blonde as she slammed her fist on the table, nearly knocking down the pile of PADDs that were sitting on the edge of her workstation.
+Grunted the short-haired blonde as she slammed her fist on the table, knocking down some of the PADDs that had been sitting precariously on the edge of her workstation.

-As the double doors to the science lab slid open, a slender woman with olive complexion walked in.
+The double doors to the science lab slid open, and a slender woman with light olive complexion walked in.
 The four pips on her collar indicated their wearer's rank, not that Terri cared much for it.
 This was her ship and her lab.
 Unless it's Captain Ishikawa, she didn't give a damn about the rank of anyone walking through those doors.

 Fatima frowned at the response.
-If it had been anyone else, she would have had the young woman disciplined for disrespecting a superior officer, but the Themyscira was not her ship, not any more, and more importantly Terri deserved some leeway, given all that she had gone through in the last two years.
-In any case, she had failed to convince Ishikawa to change her plan, but perhaps Terri would be more amenable.
+If it had been anyone else, she would have had the young woman disciplined for disrespecting a superior officer, but the girl had gone through so much in the last two years.
+She deserved some leeway.

-"What you are planning to do, it's not what your father would have wanted." said the captain.
+"What you are planning to do," said the Hallian captain, "it's not what your father would have wanted."

 "You don't know my dad."

-"I fought by his side at the P'Rex Nebula and the Caldron System."
+"I fought by his side at the P'Rex Nebula and the Kaldran System."

-Terri threw the neutrino modulator down on her work station, fire flaring in her eyes.
-"And you did such a great job at the Caldron System!
-Bolanus' men would have killed him if not for Johannes and his Marines."
+"And you did such a great job at the Kaldran System!
+Bolanus' men would have killed him if not for Hans and his Marines."

 Fatima was visibly taken aback by those words.
 She didn't know what Ishikawa had told the girl, but whatever it was, the Trill didn't tell her the truth, certainly not the whole truth.

-"You weren't there."
-Said Fatima.
-There was a moment of tense silence between them before she spoke again, "You father was a great man, Lieutenant.
-He continued to believe in the ideals of the Federation while the faith of so many others faltered.
+"Your father was a great man, Lieutenant.
+He continued to fight for the ideals of the Federation even after the faith of so many others had faltered.
 To him a Federation without its ideals is no Federation at all, and that means there are lines that cannot be crossed.
 Operation Catalyst?
 Fine.
 But Project Medusa?
 It's beyond the pale.
-You father would never have sanctioned it."
+Your father would never have sanctioned it."

 Terri raised an eyebrow at the mention of Project Medusa.
-She had heard of it, of course, but no one on the Themyscira had ever bothered to tell her what it was, and she had never bothered to find out as the chrono-generator required her full attention.
-Besides, she trusted Captain Ishikawa; she's family and the only one of the two she had left.
+She had heard of it, but no one on the Themyscira had ever bothered to tell her what it was, and she had never bothered to find out.
+The chrono-generator required her full attention, and she trusted Captain Ishikawa.

 ::Later, Captain's Ready Room::